 Where a wheelie bin has been provided for automated collection services, the bins remain the property of the Bluewater Recycling Association and must not leave the property they have been assigned to.

 A user pay program is in effect.
 The most benefits are gained when a little effort is put forth.
 Those who produce the least waste pay the least!
-This is an excellent opportunity for you to reduce, reuse and recycle as much as you can. *In the Bayfield Ward, the waste must also be set out in clear bags only to meet the requirements established by the Mid Huron Landfill.
+This is an excellent opportunity for you to reduce, reuse and recycle as much as you can.

 If you have been missed, you can report the issue by calling our office at 1-800-265-9799 ext 228 or emailing us at email@example.com